adomokos/light-service/README.md

            |-> execute
 ```

-You can mix organizers with actions in the orchestrator steps, but mixing other organizers with actions in an organizer is discouraged.
+You can mix organizers with actions in the orchestrator steps, but mixing other organizers with actions in an organizer is discouraged for the sake of simplicity.

-The 4 different constructs an orchestrator can have:
+The 5 different constructs an orchestrator can have:

 1. `reduce`
 2. `reduce_until`
 3. `reduce_if`
 4. `iterate`
+5. `execute`

 The `reduce` method needs no interaction, it behaves similarly to organizers' `reduce` method.